How to access the Metabolic Profile Tool?¶

 How to read the result table?¶

-- cliking on the completion number open the BioCyc or KEGG metabolic map for this organism.
+Item #2: values for each genome.
+Click on the completion number to open the KEGG or the MicroCyc metabolic map for this genome.

-- Reactions required to perform this metabolic pathway.
+Item #1: Name of all reactions required to perform the metabolic pathway.

-The link below the table allows access to the BioCyc or KEGG comparison metabolic maps.
+The links below the table allow access to a graphical representation of the corresponding MicroCyc/MetaCyc pathways or KEGG maps.